 On the other hand, scales and arpeggios are how composers write music.
 This is drastically oversimplified, of course (and some composers definitely don’t use scales!), but having proficiency in all the major and minor scale forms and their arpeggios will do wonders for sight-reading and technique.

 To help you (and my students) learn scales, I’ve made a few different scale sheets.

-I’ve made sheets with major scales (both 1 octave and 2 octaves), as well as all three different forms of minor (natural, harmonic, melodic) for students to initially learn these scales.
+I’ve made sheets with major scales (both 1 octave and 2 octaves), as well as all three different forms of minor scales (natural, harmonic, melodic) for students to learn these scales.

 You can find these scale sheets here:

 Once these scales are learned in their basic form, though, it’s time to develop more scale fluency.